 Writer and director Susanna Dowling’s life in the theatre has taken her from stages in Dublin, to Sydney, to far North-Western New South Wales.
-Known for her inspired ideas and boundary-pushing, she took iconic, cross-continental short stories to the stage in The Kiss, and brought theatre to the streets in Mei Tsering’s gothic walk through Surry Hills, The Hungry Ghost.
+Known for her inspired ideas and boundary-pushing, she took iconic, cross-continental short stories to Belvoir's stage in The Kiss, and brought theatre to the streets in Mei Tsering’s gothic walk through Surry Hills fpr The City of Sydney, The Hungry Ghost.

 In 2012, Susanna was one of our Resident Artists, where she headed up the New England Project, a stage production developed over 12 months with local teachers, students and community leaders in Armidale.
 Now, Susanna is set to make her STC directorial debut with Sam Holcroft’s darkly comic Rules for Living.
 We caught up with her to find out more.